An epicurean adventure to: Sri Lanka

 If you are sugar-free, you can leave this out or reduce it.

-How to make coconut beef curry: Step-by-step
+How to make coconut milk beef curry: Step-by-step

 Prepping